ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 Restrictions Supercedable by DNS Delegation
 -------------------------------------------

-Because CAA records are located during validation by walking up the DNS hierarchy until one or more records are found, the use of the "accounturi" and "validationmethods" parameters, or any CAA policy, is not an effective way to restrict or control issuance for subdomains of a domain, where control over those subdomains is delegated to another party (such as via DNS delegation or by providing limited access to manage subdomain DNS records).
+CAA records are located during validation by walking up the DNS hierarchy until one or more records are found.
+CAA records are therefore not an effective way of restricting or controlling issuance for subdomains of a domain, where control over those subdomains is delegated to another party (such as via DNS delegation or by providing limited access to manage subdomain DNS records).

 Misconfiguration Hazards
 ------------------------

-Because they express a restrictive security policy, misconfiguration of the "accounturi" or "validationmethods" parameters may result in legitimate issuance requests being refused.
+Because the "accounturi" and "validationmethods" parameters express restrictive security policies, misconfiguration of said parameters may result in legitimate issuance requests being refused.